nosas/blog/deep_learning_python/ch3/article.md

 ### TensorFlow vs. NumPy

-TensorFlow far surpasses NumPy is the following ways:
+TensorFlow far surpasses NumPy in the following ways:

 - Automatically computes the gradient of any differentiable expressions (as seen in Ch2 with `GradientTape`)
 - Runs not only on CPUs, but also on GPUs and TPUs (highly-parallel hardware accelerators)